edgio-docs/edgio-docs/guides/vsf.md

 # Vue Storefront

 Follow these steps to deploy a Vue Storefront app on {{ PRODUCT_NAME }}.
-As of now the XDN is only compatible with the [Vue Storefront Next CLI tool](https://docs-next.vuestorefront.io/commercetools/getting-started.html#with-vue-storefront-cli-recommended).
+As of now {{ PRODUCT_NAME }} is only compatible with the [Vue Storefront Next CLI tool](https://docs-next.vuestorefront.io/commercetools/getting-started.html#with-vue-storefront-cli-recommended).

 For adding XDN to Vue Storefront 1 app follow this [guide](/guides/vsf1).